Keyboard shortcuts

 To pull a CUE module from an OCI registry, specify the remoteModule field in your Cuestomize KRM configuration.

-Public Registries
+Module Pull From Public Registries

 ⓘ No auth is required for public modules.

-you just need to instruct the function on where the CUE module to pull is stored, and which tag you want to pull.
+To pull from a public registry, you just need to configure the function on where the CUE module to pull is stored, and which tag you want to pull.
+You can do this by specifying a remoteModule field in your Cuestomization resource, like so:

 apiVersion: cuestomize.dev/v1alpha1